-Courses that are not equivalent to those offered at Cheyney University will be posted with the course ID from the previous college/university.
-Students will receive credit for each course taken as long as those courses are not remedial (numbered below 100), reflect a grade below a "C" (unless the school falls under the Academic Passport Agreement, in which case "D" grades are accepted).
-"D" grades are accepted if the student has completed an Associate Degree.
+Courses that are not equivalent to those offered at Cheyney University will be posted for discipline or free elective credit and denoted by level using 1XX, 2XX, 3XX or 4XX.
+Students will receive credit for each course taken as long as those courses are not remedial (numbered below college-level), reflect a grade below a "C" (unless the school falls under the Academic Passport Agreement, in which case "D" grades are accepted).
+"D" grades are accepted if the student has completed an Associate's degree.